 Proceed with MATLAB to process the image dataset.

-Create a new script and include functions for image reading, opening and manual selection of points on the image.
+Create a new script and include functions for image reading (line 6 in script called ‘select_neutrophils.m’ for centroid definition in Supplementary File 1), opening (line 11 in Supplementary File 1) and manual selection of points on the image (line 12 in Supplementary File 1).

-Open the frame of interest by running the script, identify the neutrophils to analyze by visual inspection, click on them and record an estimation of their centroids, both in the ventral fin and in the CHT.
+Open the frame of interest by running this script (Supplementary file 1), identify the neutrophils to analyze by visual inspection, click on them and record an estimation of their centroids, both in the ventral fin wound and in the CHT.

 NOTE: The non-mobilized neutrophils in the CHT serve as an internal reference for neutrophils whose receptor distribution remains constant.
-This allows normalization of values to an internal reference.
+This allows normalization of contrast values of cells at the wound to an internal reference.

-Proceed with segmentation of the neutrophils in each frame using active contours technique22.
+Proceed with segmentation of the neutrophils in each frame using active contours technique22 as described in steps below.

-Create a function called ‘cell_data.m’ to include the necessary information to process the image and each neutrophil individually.
-For each neutrophil, include the estimated centroid and the information needed for the active contours’ technique (i.e. number of iterations, bias of contour.
+Create a function to include the metadata required for segmentation by active contours (i.e. number of iterations, bias of contour, estimated centroid etc.)22 (see ‘wound data.m’ in Supplementary file 2).

-Create a script called ‘calc_intern.m’ that calls the function ‘cell_data.m’ to get the necessary information for sequential segmentation of each neutrophil.
+Create a script that calls the function ‘wound_data.m’ to input the necessary information for segmentation of each neutrophil (line 28 in script called ‘calc_contrast.m’ in Supplementary file 3).

-Include in the script the processes of image reading and image ‘doubling’.
+Include in the script commands for image reading (line 32 in Supplementary file 3).

-Include in the script the generation of a black mask (i.e. image made of zeros) with size of the image.
-Include in the script the generation a square of 10 × 10 pixels around the centroid of each neutrophil.
+Add the generation of a black image (i.e. image where pixel values are zeros) with an equal size to the input image (line 44 in Supplementary file 3) and the definition of a square of 10 × 10 pixels around the centroid of each neutrophil (line 45 in Supplementary file 3).

-Include the neutrophil segmentation using active contours.
+Include the neutrophil segmentation using active contours (lines 48-49 in Supplementary file 3) and the removal of small false detected objects (line 52 in Supplementary file 3).

 NOTE: The initial segmentation contour is the square around the centroid, which evolves by active contour technique based on the pixel intensities, the number of iterations and the bias of contour.
-At this stage, the result of segmentation is a binary mask where all pixels have value 0 apart from the neutrophil area whose pixels have value 1.
+The result of segmentation is a binary mask where all pixels have value 0 apart from the neutrophil area whose pixels have value 1.

-Include multiplication of the segmented binary image with the original one to get the pixel intensities of the neutrophil only, with the rest of the image being not-a-number, so it does not contribute to calculations.
+Include the multiplication of the segmented binary image with the original one to get the pixel intensities of the neutrophil only, with the rest of the image being not-a-number, so it does not contribute to calculations (lines 56-57 in Supplementary file 3).

-Include the calculation of the gray-level co-occurrence matrix for each neutrophil (GLCM)14, 23.
+Add the calculation of the gray-level co-occurrence matrix for each neutrophil (GLCM)14, 23 (line 61 in Supplementary file 3).

 NOTE: GLCM is another representation of the image showing relative position of pixels in terms of pixel intensity.

-Include the calculation of contrast of the neutrophil based on the GLCM.
-NOTE: The contrast metric measures differences in intensity between neighbouring pixels.
+Include the calculation of contrast of the neutrophil based on the GLCM (lines 62,65 in Supplementary file 3).
+NOTE: The contrast metric measures differences in intensity between neighboring pixels.
 Pixels are compared with pixels certain distance apart, which can be adjusted empirically based on the size of local peaks in intensity.
 As an indication, for our images, with a pixel size of 0.389 µm, when the receptor showed vesicular distribution each bright dot was in the range of 5 pixels.
 We therefore compared intensities in pixels spaced 5 pixels apart.

-Include the saving of the values separately for individual neutrophils in the ventral fin and in the CHT.
+Add commands to save the values separately for individual neutrophils in the ventral fin (line 68 in Supplementary file 3).

-Include the calculation of the mean neutrophil contrast value from all CHT neutrophils.
+Include the calculation of the mean neutrophil contrast value from all CHT neutrophils the same way as for neutrophils at the wound (lines 72-119 in Supplementary file 3).
+For CHT neutrophils, call the function ‘cht_data.m’ (line 77 in Supplementary file 4).